unclecaptain5426/legacy-windows-chrome-compat/readme.md

 If on Windows 2000 with Extended Kernel, ensure you have InitOnce functions enabled to have Chrome 50 working properly.

  Chrome 49.0.2623.112 can run on Windows XP RC 1 builds 2474 through 2509 (using compatibility wrappers), but problems are found that the browser crashes after file downloading on some file extension is complete.
-IDM or downloading from Chromium 33.0.1709.0 (r234775) / Chrome 33.0.1707.0 Dev / Chrome 32.0.1700.107 Stable is recommended.
+IDM / downloading from Chromium 33.0.1709.0 (r234775) / Chrome 33.0.1707.0 Dev / Chrome 32.0.1700.107 Stable or earlier is recommended.

  Chrome 50.0.2661.102 can run on Windows XP RC 1 builds 2474 through 2509 (using compatibility wrappers), but it is unstable even if using just Browservice, rather than the core itself, as said above Chromium .
 On the other hand, Chrome 50.0.2661.102 can run on Windows XP Pre-RC 2 build 2517 (2517.main.010713-1717) through Windows Server 2003 SP2, but the browser itself will freeze if loading any most webpages or chrome://downloads is triggered, so using Browservice with it is recommended.